 Polar Flow is available as a web service and as a mobile app for Android and iOS.
 When we talk about the ‘Polar Flow web service’ we mean the Polar Flow you can access at flow.polar.com.
 When we talk about the ‘Polar Flow app’, we mean the app you can download for Android and iPhone.

 Some features and views are available only on the Polar Flow web service.
 So, if you don’t see something in the app, have a look at the web service.

 Also, to track your stats and get insights into them with Polar Flow, you need something to track your activity and training with – something on your wrist or on your bike.
 Take a look at our products that work with Polar Flow, if you don’t have one already.

-To get you started here are eight ways you can use Polar Flow.
+To get you started here are seven ways you can use Polar Flow.
 If you want to jump right in and create an account, you can do that here.
 (It’s free!)

 Tip #1: up your running game WITH Polar Flow